BRAIR-Education/line_tracking_race/README.md

-# Line Tracking Race Jazzy Version (Under Develop)
+# Line Tracking Race ROS2 Jazzy + Gazebo Harmonic Version  (Work in progress)
 This repository collects the starting material for the Line Tracking Race project with Gazebo Harmonics and ROS2.

 ## 1. Install